Toggle menu

 Influence of impurities

-Small addition of nickel-potassium sulfate or cobalt(II)-potassium sulfate (~10%) can be used to change color of crystals to greenish or reddish, respectively.
+Small addition (~10%) of Tutton's salts, like nickel-potassium sulfate, cobalt(II)-potassium sulfate, copper(II)-potassium sulfate or magnesium-potassium chromate can be used to change color of crystals.
 Adding large amounts of those sales may change crystal shape.
 It is also possible to cover crystals with a layer of other Tutton's salts, by placing the crystals into s saturated solution of other salt, producing a crystal-in-crystal.

 Influence of pH level